mrqa/MRQA-Shared-Task-2019/README.md

 ## MRQA Format

 All of the datasets for this task have been adapted to follow a unified format.
-They are stored a compressed JSONL files (`.jsonl.gz`).
+They are stored as compressed [JSONL](http://jsonlines.org/) files (with file extension `.jsonl.gz`).

 The general format is: